jfvilasPersonal/oberkorn/docs/scenarios.md

       type: "unrestricted"
 ```
 This YAML will create an Oberkorn authorizator which works like this:
-  1. When the Nginx Ingress Controller named 'sample-nginx-ingress' (in namespace 'test') receives an HTTP request, it routes the request to the Oberkorn authorizator.
+  1. When the Nginx Ingress Controller named 'my-ingress' (in namespace 'test') receives an HTTP request, it routes the request to the Oberkorn authorizator.
-  2. The authorizator checks all the rules in the ruleset.
+  2. The authorizator checks all applicable the rules in the ruleset.
   3. If any rule evaluates to true, the authorizator answers the ingress with a positive response (HTTP 200).
   4. The ingress then re-routes the request to the appropriate backend.

-If the response from the authorizator where negative, an HTTP 401 status code would be sent back to the ingress, so the ingress would send a 403 back to the user.
+If the response from the authorizator where negative, an HTTP 4xx status code would be sent back to the ingress, so the ingress would send a 4xx back to the user.

 The YAML file we've just see has only 2 rules in the ruleset:
   - The first one evaluates to true if a request sent by a user (that matches the URI '/api/') contains a valid JWT token in the 'Authorization' HTTP header, since the rule type has been set to 'valid'.
-If the rule matches the URI, but the evaluation of the policy (to have a valid token) evaluates to false, the request is rejected and no more evaluation is performed.
+If the rule matches the URI, but the evaluation of the policy (to have a valid token) evaluates to false, the request is rejected and no more evaluation is performed (because of the 'onfalse' behaviour).
   - The second rule evaluates to true whenever a request that starts with "/" is received, since the type of rule has been set to 'unrestricted'.

 ## ASP/JSP (or whatever variant) scenario
 Securing classic transactional web applications is somehow similar to classic static HTML applications, since there is no differnce between front and APIS (as it occurs in SPA).
 Let's define a simple example application: